hellolightning/Elevate-Labs/README.md

 - Monitoring and testing – UFW allows logging of firewall activity, letting you observe how traffic is being handled, and you can test rules to confirm they're working, then fine-tune or remove test rules based on results.

+## Conclusion:

+This project demonstrates configuring and testing UFW on Kali Linux to control network traffic securely.
+It applies best practices like default-deny policies, blocking insecure ports, and allowing only necessary services (SSH).
+Logging and startup automation ensure continuous protection, while testing and rule management highlight responsible firewall administration.